trekdemo/ruby-threading/slides.md

 ### Queue
 The only thread-safe data structure from standard lib.
-Can be implemented with an Array, a Mutex and a ConditionalVariable.
+Can be implemented with an Array, a Mutex and a ConditionVariable.

 * `#push` and `#pop`
 * blocks on `#pop`